 These extremely sensitive microphones are omnidirectional and can pick up the slightest noise in a large room.
 These are the same mics we use at the LTRS.
 Three of these mics in the three story 15,000 square foot building picks up every creak, moan, pop, and click in the building and often picks up the voices of people talking outside.
 We also use the mics in outside investigations by placing a mic near every IR camera to record the sounds and team interaction in these areas.
 These mics have a 6ft cord and use a standard RCA connector.
 With a properly made extension cord they can be placed several hundred feet away from the recording device.
 The unit does require a 12v 500mA power supply.
 We use a 4 wire custom made extension cord that allows the audio signal and power supply to run in the cord.
 These cords eliminate the need for electricity at each mic.
 One electric source can supply all the mics.

 The Listen Up is basically an amplified microphone, made to help people with a hearing deficiency.
 We have found them to have several uses.
 They can be used as a small version of a parabolic microphone.
 The internal microphone has a narrow pick up angle which makes it more like a shotgun mic picking up sounds in the direction it is pointed.
 We have used these as a external mic during EVP sessions and for the Contact System.
 They are inexpensive and easy to find just look in the As Seen On TV section of your local department store.
+These may not be found any longer.

 PROS uses a wireless audio system in places where it is difficult or impossible to run wired mics.
 This unit has a range of 600 ft. and is very clear and crisp.
 It has a squelch and volume control and connects with RCA adapters.
 The unit can be powered by an AC adapter or batteries.
 We have put this unit in areas for audio recordings and at times had the lead investigator wear the mic for monitoring of team activities.
 There are several different brands starting at around $50.